Iberolacerta: Evolution

-Speciation theory caused by mountain ranges and Pleistocene glacial cycles: It is believed that many of the Iberolacerta genus had led to many speciation seen today because of the Pleistocene glacial cycles and Holocene habitat fragmentation.
+Speciation theory caused by mountain ranges and Pleistocene glacial cycles: It is believed that many of the Iberolacerta genus led the speciation seen today, because of the Pleistocene glacial cycles and Holocene habitat fragmentation.
 For example, I. monticola has been studied to determine its cause of speciation.
 There was an analysis of 17 I. monticola population's mitochondrial DNA sequences, at a control region and cytochrome b loci, throughout the northwestern quadrant of the Iberian Peninsula.
-The results these researchers data gathered lead to the conclusion that correlated to a “refugia within refugia” model since the comparative phylogeographic analyses had shown consistent genetic subdivisions patterns.
+The results these researchers' data gathered led to the conclusion that correlated to a "refugia within refugia" model since the comparative phylogeographic analyses had shown consistent genetic subdivisions patterns.
 This suggested that the mountain ranges could potentially be the cause of the descending species of Iberolacerta.
-It was also hypothesized that the Holocene epoch then represented a long-term survival inflexion point for the derived species not to survive the preceding glacial cycle.
+It was also hypothesized that the Holocene epoch represented a long-term survival inflexion point for the derived species not to survive the preceding glacial cycle.

 Reproduction

-During copulation the male bites and latches to the flanks of the females, allowing the fertilization of ~3–10 eggs.
-In newly laid eggs the embryos are somewhat developed, and range depending on species from ~23 to 36 days until hatching.
+During copulation, the male bites and latches onto the flanks of the females, allowing the fertilization of ~3–10 eggs.
+In newly laid eggs, the embryos are somewhat developed, and range, depending on species, from ~23 to 36 days until hatching.